ffazzm/beyblade_detection/README.md

 to run this program please install pip install ultralytics

+the model will start when there is Area selected, please press S and select the Beyblade arena.

 1. Model selection: YOLOv8
 I am using YOLOv8 for high FPS detection and good accuracy model.
 YOLOV8 from Ultralytics is easy to train, and inference.
 The data i trained on is from BeyBlade video from YouTube.
 The labelling process is divide into two steps:
 •	First: Label manual all extracted frames using LabelImg, and then train YOLOv8 model using labelled images.